fritzvd/buck-trap/README.md

 Now add the following to your package.json scripts section

-    "buck-trap" "buck-trap -a -t ./path/to/auth.json-file -af path/to/dist/folder"
+    "buck-trap": "buck-trap -a -t ./path/to/auth.json-file -af path/to/dist/folder"

 The auth.json file should like similar to this: